garygreen/pretty-routes/readme.md

 PrettyRoutes\ServiceProvider::class,
 ```

-By default the package exposes a `/routes` url.
+By default, the package exposes a `/routes` url.
 If you wish to configure this, publish the config.

 ```bash
 php artisan vendor:publish --provider="PrettyRoutes\ServiceProvider"